matthew-rister/mesh-simplification/README.md

 This project utilizes [CMake Presets](https://cmake.org/cmake/help/v3.22/manual/cmake-presets.7.html) to facilitate CMake configuration.
 To build the project from the command line using the `x64-release` preset, run `cmake -S . --preset x64-release && cmake --build out/build/x64-release`.
 To see what presets are available, run `cmake --list-presets`.
 Alternatively, you can use an IDE with CMake integration.

 ### Testing
 This project uses [Catch2](https://github.com/catchorg/Catch2) for unit testing.
-Tests can be run the `test` executable which is built with the project.
+After building the project, these can be run from the separate `tests` executable or by running `ctest` from the project build directory.

 ## Contributing